highfive-devs/highfive/doc/migration_guide.md

 }
 ```

-Note: There's a caveat, the short-hand notation `File::ReadOnly` doesn't have
+Note: There's a caveat, the shorthand notation `File::ReadOnly` doesn't have
 an address.
-Meaning one can't take it's address or const-references of it
+Meaning one can't take its address or const-references of it
 (results in a linker error about missing symbol `File::ReadOnly`).
 Use
 `File::AccessMode::ReadOnly` instead.